-- The source code should be "G11" (discarding off-specification, out-of-date, and/or unused chemicals or products) for off-spec or out-ofdate waste. - If the source code is "G17" (Subpart K laboratory waste clean-out), then the quantity generated must be zero (0) because the facility has opted into the Subpart K Academic Laboratory Waste Rule.
-Refer to Exhibit D-1. - If the source code is "G61" (received from offsite for storage/bulking and transfer off-site for treatment or disposal), then the quantity generated should be zero (0) because it was transferred waste.
-Refer to Exhibit D-1. - If the source code is "G62" (hazardous waste received from a foreign country), the site must provide the Country Code for the foreign country from which the hazardous waste was received.
-Refer to Appendix I for the list of Biennial Report Country Codes. - The source code should not be G63-G75 because these source codes were inactivated, starting with report cycle 2019.
+- The source code should be "G11" (discarding off-specification, out-of-date, and/or unused chemicals or products) for off-spec or out-of-date waste. - If the source code is "G17" (Subpart K laboratory waste clean-out), then the quantity generated must be zero (0) because the facility has opted into the Subpart K Academic Laboratory Waste Rule.
+Refer to Exhibit D-1. - If the source code is "G61" (received from off-site for storage/bulking and transfer off-site for treatment or disposal), then the quantity generated should be zero (0) because it was transferred waste.
+Refer to Exhibit D-1.